-In this Chapter, we focus on four European countries from the BuildERS consortium - Estonia, Finland, Norway and Sweden - to uncover whether notions of vulnerability and the categorisation of vulnerable groups vary among countries.
+In this Chapter, we focus on four European countries from the BuildERS consortium: Estonia, Finland, Norway and Sweden, to uncover whether definitions of vulnerability and the categorisation of vulnerable groups vary among countries.
+In addition, we aim to problematize the trans-national data from the previous Chapter, showing that the elements of vulnerability singled out in the transnational surveys and databases are not necessarily representative for the focus of the various countries institutions and agencies.
 For each country we briefly present 1) an overview of the country based on cross-national and national statistics relevant for BuildERS research.
-Eventually, we point out some particularities of the country (see Estonia); 2) the INFORM Index and national risk assessments (mostly through maps and figures) to understand which risks are considered; 3) if there is a clear definition of vulnerability in the public and official discourse; 4) which the main vulnerable groups are, according to national surveys, policy documents and research.
+Eventually we point out some peculiarities of the country (see Estonia); 2) the INFORM Index and national risk assessments (mostly through maps and figures) to understand which the main risks are considered; 3) if there is a clear definition of vulnerability in the public and official discourse; 4) which the main vulnerable groups are, according to national surveys, policy documents and research.